amusingimpala75/bible.sh/README.md

 If `TRANSLATION` is unset, the default is KJV.
 Regardless, no copy is downloaded/installed unless `bible download` is explicitly called.

+The `BIBLE` environment variable is used to set where the bible is downloaded to or read from.
+The default is `~/.local/share/$TRANSLATION.txt`.

 Subcommands are:
-- download: the Bible translation is downloaded from openbible.com, and saved to ~/.local/share/<translation>.txt
+- download: Download the bible translation `$TRANSLATION`, and save it to `$BIBLE`.
-- random: fetch a random verse
+- random: Fetch a random verse.
 - named: This one takes an argument in the form of "Book Chapter:Verse" (such as "John 3:16"), and prints the corresponding verse.